dwaan/homebridge-adb/README.md

 	```
 	adb kill-server
 	```
 	After that reconnect your device again with previous adb connect.
-And after that, you should able to run this command
+Test your adb connection by running this command:
 	```
 	adb -s your-device-ip shell "getprop ro.product.model"
 	```
-	and get it will output your device model.
+	This command will output your device model.

 ### Docker container based on [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge)

-*  (Mandatory) If you're using a container based on Alpine Linux (like `oznu/docker-homebridge:latest`), run this command in terminal to install adb
+*  **MANDATORY** If you're using a container based on Alpine Linux (like `oznu/docker-homebridge:latest`), run this command in terminal to install adb
 	```shell
 	# Install adb, required by the homebridge-adb plugin
 	apk --update-cache --repository http://dl-cdn.alpinelinux.org/alpine/v3.14/community/ add android-tools
 	```
 	You can use other version of repo, but I only tested the v3.14 repo, and it seems it's the only adb tools that work with oznu/docker-homebridge .

-* (Mandatory) If you're using a container based on Debian (like the `oznu/docker-homebridge:ubuntu` & `oznu/docker-homebridge:debian` docker image), run this command in terminal to install adb
+* **MANDATORY** If you're using a container based on Debian (like the `oznu/docker-homebridge:ubuntu` & `oznu/docker-homebridge:debian` docker image), run this command in terminal to install adb
 	```shell
 	# Update apt package index
 	apt-get update